aresio/cuTauLeaping/README.md

 cuTauLeaping is designed to be launched from the command line.
 The arguments are:

-`cupSODA input_folder threads blocks gpu offset  output_folder prefix fitness force_ssa`
+`./cuTauLeaping input_folder threads blocks gpu offset  output_folder prefix fitness force_ssa`

 where